Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 - Click **NEW**, click **Storage**, and then click **Data Lake Store**.

 - Set the name to ***retailtemplate[UI][N]***
 - Set the resource group to the **retailtemplate\_resourcegroup** which we created, by selecting the radio button ***Use existing***
+- Set Location to Central US
+> **NOTE:** This Azure Data Lake Store will be used as the primary storage account of the Azure HDInsight Spark Cluster which will be created in later steps.
+Because it is required that the HDInsight cluster and its primary storage account must be located at the same Azure location, you should set the location of the Azure Data Lake Store account to one of the locations where your subscription have enough quotas for building a HDInsight Spark Cluster.
 - Click **Create** in the bottom left corner of the blade

 - Wait for the Azure Data Lake Store to be created